WallaceKelly/daml-project/README.md

 * The documentation is awesome.
 * The VS Code extension is a huge help.
-* The first impression of tooling is very positive. (`daml version` displayed the latest release; `daml install 2.3.4` downloaded the latest release; side-by-side installation of different versions, etc.)
+* The first impression of tooling is very positive. (`daml version` displayed the latest release; `daml install 2.3.4` downloaded the latest release; side-by-side installation of different versions, the script results view in "Daml Studio", etc.)
 * F# did a good job preparing me.
 * As I thought more about the domain and as I refactored the Daml code, the solution became simpler and more correct.
 * I tried to refactor a module into separate modules, but that created a cyclic reference (as I expected), which is not allowed (as I learned.)